 Note: Audiologists may dispense hearing aids under an audiology license.

-- Any person licensed or regulated by the state of Idaho engaging in the profession or practice for which he or she is licensed or regulated
+- Any person licensed or regulated by the state of Idaho engaging in the profession or practice for which they are licensed or regulated

-- Any person working under the direct supervision of those persons regulated in this section, so long as such employee does not hold himself or herself out as an audiologist, speech-language pathologist, speech-language pathology aide or assistant, hearing aid dealer or fitter, or a person engaged in the practice of audiology, speech-language pathology, or hearing aid dealing and fitting
+- Any person working under the direct supervision of those persons regulated in this section, so long as such employee does not hold themself out as an audiologist, speech-language pathologist, speech-language pathology aide or assistant, hearing aid dealer or fitter, or a person engaged in the practice of audiology, speech-language pathology, or hearing aid dealing and fitting

 - Any person working in an Idaho public school setting who has received a pupil personnel services certificate with a speech-language pathologist or audiologist endorsement, or any person working as a speech-language pathology aide or assistant in a public school setting.